huggingface/blog/getting_the_most_out_of_LLMs.md

 Today's top-performing LLMs share more or less the same fundamental architecture that consists of feed-forward layers, activation layers, layer normalization layers, and most crucially, self-attention layers.

 Self-attention layers are central to Large Language Models (LLMs) in that they enable the model to understand the contextual relationships between input tokens.
-However, the peak GPU memory consumption for self-attention layers grows *quadratically* both in time and memory complexity with number of input tokens (also called *sequence length*) that we denote in the following by $N$.
+However, the peak GPU memory consumption for self-attention layers grows *quadratically* both in compute and memory complexity with number of input tokens (also called *sequence length*) that we denote in the following by $N$.
 While this is not really noticeable for shorter input sequences (of up to 1000 input tokens), it becomes a serious problem for longer input sequences (at around 16000 input tokens).

 Let's take a closer look.
 The formula to compute the output $\mathbf{O}$ of a self-attention layer for an input $\mathbf{X}$ of length $N$ is: